wikiwyrhead/TRDS-MP3-Listing/readme.txt

   - WordPress admin integration

 == Upgrade Notice ==

+= 1.2.1 =
+This version improves the visual consistency of the plugin with enhanced color schemes and optimized styling.
+Update for a better user experience.

 = 1.2.0 =
 This version adds customizable color settings and improves the overall user interface.
 Update to get access to the new styling options.